mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Test-Suite.md

-`test/test-release.sh` is just a simple shell script that invokes the test scripts with various options and arguments to ensure complete coverage of MMGen’s functionality.
+`test/test-release.sh` is just a simple shell script that invokes the test scripts with various options and arguments to ensure complete coverage of MMGen Wallet’s functionality.
 Launch the script with the `-t` option to view the invocations without running them.

 The test scripts themselves are all located in the `test/` directory and bear the `.py` extension.
 They may be run individually if desired.
 Options and